-This helps to ensure that your privacy and security is maintained by ensuring that your IP address is not revealed.
+This helps to ensure that your privacy and security are maintained by ensuring that your IP address is not revealed.

-Your Internet Service Provider is capable of seeing your IP address and that traffic you create from your devices.
+Your Internet Service Provider is capable of seeing your IP address and the traffic you create from your devices.

 When you connect to a VPN server, the connection between your device (which you have set up with a VPN) and the VPN server is encrypted with a strong algorithm.
 This means that your ISP listening in the middle of the connection is not able to see the head or tail of what you are sending and receiving.